-Contact: Ralph Meulenbroeks
+Contact: Ralph Meulenbroeks (email@example.com)

-The proposed project encompasses research on intrinsic motivation and learning outcomes for both courses.
-Intrinsic motivation will be measured using questionnaires and analysis of actual decisions.
+The proposed project encompasses research on intrinsic motivation and learning outcomes for the courses.
+Intrinsic motivation, a robust predictor of performance in almost any field, will be measured using questionnaires and analysis of actual decisions.
 Learning outcomes will be studied using pre- and posttests, quality analysis of discussions (online/offline), and focus groups.
 Within this challenging, extensive study, there is room for one or two master students.

 This research project contributes to an investigation of long term effects of curriculum reform projects on textbooks, exams and teacher practice.
 The result of the project will help to answer the overarching question which factors over a longer period stimulate or impede that curriculum innovation ideals are realized in teachers’ practice.

 The case of study is physics education in upper secondary education (havo/vwo) in The Netherlands, since 1970.

 The focus of this research project is on the national exams.
 Questions are: